enkidevs/curriculum/python/functional-programming/sum-all-map-functions/all-built-in-ii.md

 # Result = False
 ```

 This is called *truthiness*[1] in Python.
-Each type has specific rules regarding what boolean value they evaluate as.
+Each type has specific rules regarding what boolean value it evaluate as.

 For example:
 - non-zero numbers and non-empty strings will evaluate as `True`.